-The fimbriae of the uterine tube, also known as fimbriae tubae, are small, fingerlike projections at the end of the fallopian tubes, through which eggs move from the ovaries to the uterus.
-The fimbriae are connected to the ovary.
+The fimbriae of the uterine tube, also known as fimbriae tubae, are small, fingerlike projections connected to the end of the fallopian tubes, through which eggs move from the ovaries to the uterus.

 Small epithelial cells — those that line cavities throughout the body — with small, slender cilia (microscopic, hair-like structures) pulsate inside the fallopian tubes to guide the ovum, or egg, from the ovary to the uterus.